Probing exotic long-lived particles from the prompt side using the CONTUR method: Introduction

 However, despite this progress, the low-lifetime (or equivalently, early-decay) regime remains ill-covered.
 Many models have no constraints set by the multipurpose experiments in the region of $c\tau$ (the speed of light times mean proper lifetime) that straddles prompt and displaced decays.
 This is ostensibly because of the difficulty in reconstructing secondary vertices and the presence of sometimes overwhelming SM backgrounds such as multijet production.
-In this paper, we argue that existing measurements of prompt processes at the LHC can be used to constrain LLP production: whatever the mean proper lifetime of an exotic LLP, the decay distribution is a falling exponential, and therefore, some fraction of LLPs will behave like prompt particles.
-Hence, some LLP signatures might already have been visible in well-studied final states for which precision measurements exist at ATLAS and CMS, and can therefore be excluded without the need for a dedicated search.
-This would liberate person power to study the significantly displaced regions in more detail, making better use of ATLAS and CMS analyst resources.
-We will describe a method for estimating these constraints using existing open source software, and produce new limits on a variety typical benchmark LLP models which are studied at the LHC, sometimes constraining the same models in the low-lifetime region for the very first time.
+It is also the case that direct searches are limited by the physical size of the detector, and hence sensitivity drops off at large lifetimes.
+In this paper, we argue that existing measurements of prompt processes at the LHC can be used to constrain LLP production, for two complementary reasons.
+First, whatever the mean proper lifetime of an exotic LLP, the decay distribution is a falling exponential, and therefore, some fraction of LLPs will behave like promptly-decaying particles.
+Second, if LLPs are produced with a prompt particle, then the presence of that LLP could already be inferred from the effect of its recoil on the prompt particle's transverse momentum spectrum (regardless of the decay mode or lifetime of the LLP).
+Hence, some LLP signatures might already have been visible in well-studied final states for which precision measurements exist at ATLAS and CMS, and can therefore already be excluded without a dedicated search.
+This would liberate person power to study other regions in more detail, making better use of ATLAS and CMS analyst resources.
+We will describe a method for estimating these constraints using existing open source software, and produce new limits on a variety of benchmark LLP models which are studied at the LHC, sometimes constraining the same models in some lifetime regions for the very first time.